Jessica Simpson Wishes She Signed a Prenup Before Marrying Nick Lachey

 This, we swear, we didn't see coming.

-On Wednesday, Jessica Simpson opened up about her 2006 divorce from Nick Lachey on The Dr. Oz Show.
-Proving once again that she's an open book, the singer admitted that there was one thing she would have done differently when marrying the former boy bander: Sign a prenuptial agreement.
+Jessica Simpson proved once again that she's an open book while opening up about her 2006 divorce from Nick Lachey on The Dr. Oz Show.
+In a clip from her upcoming interview, the singer admitted that there is one thing she would have done differently when marrying the former boy bander: Sign a prenuptial agreement.

 "I wish I would have signed a prenup," she told Dr. Oz.
 "And that's the funny thing is that Nick wanted me to sign a prenup, but I was, like, so offended."